-1. T or SS write 3 or 4 sentences on the board, with not too many syllables in each – 8-10 will do fine.
+1. T (teacher) or SS (student/s) write 3 or 4 sentences on the board, with not too many syllables in each – 8-10 will do fine.
 There should be space between them so there is room to write above and below each one.
 They could be from the SS’s work or from a real text.
 SS copy them into their notebooks.
 T models each sentence and SS repeat – as a group and individually.

 2. T asks one student to come to the board.
 T asks the SS to break a sentence up into syllables.
 They could draw lines between the syllables, or rewrite the sentence in syllables.
 T checks that it is correct with the whole group.